txt/se16/project/mar1.md

 # Goals
-1. To implement three different solutions to the problem identified in January
+1. To implement three different solutions to the problem identified in January.
-2. To implement the telemetry (data collection) required to assess if any of these three actually matter.
+2. To implement the telemetry (data collection) required to assess if any of these three proposed solutions actually matter.
 3. To learn distributed project methods using Github.
-4. To plan the March work
+4. To plan the March work.
 5. To start collecting data for the April project.

 ## What NOT to Do

-+ January was finding a problem
++ January was about finding a problem.
-+ February (this month) is building candidate solutions
++ February (this month) is building candidate solutions.
 + March will be testing those solutions.
 + And April will be building tools to reflect on how effective are teams at building software.